 BrownfieldsUsing a federal grant from the US EPA, the City helps commercial property owners investigate environmental conditions on qualifying sites in Framingham which are being considered for redevelopment.
 The EPA defines a brownfield site as "real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant".
 The City has had an active Brownfields Redevelopment Program since 2007.
 For more information visit www.framinghamma.gov/brownfields.

 The ESCO analyzes and quantifies the feasibility of installing energy conservation measures (ECMs) in municipal buildings.The City’s expenditure of $3.6 million for recommended ECMs will achieve savings of over $300,000 a year that pays off the debt so the projects pay for themselves.
 ECMs include street light & building lighting systems, upgrades to new boilers, HVAC upgrades and weatherization improvements.
 The Framingham ESCO contract with Framingham-based Ameresco was authorized at the Annual Town Meeting in Spring 2014.

-The Town is increasing solar energy capacity—both in the public and private sector – in a number of ways.
+The City is increasing solar energy capacity—both in the public and private sector – in a number of ways.
 As part of the Green Communities criteria, the City designated three distinct properties as target zones for expedited permitting of as-of-right solar installations.
-Framingham also boasts a number of high-visibility private sector solar installations, including solar canopies at REI on Route 30 and at Staples in the 9/90 Office Park just off Route 9 near MassPike Exit 12.
+Framingham also boasts a number of high-visibility private sector solar installations, including solar canopies at REI on Route 30, at Staples in the 9/90 Office Park just off Route 9 near MassPike Exit 12, the ADESA Boston site on Western Ave., and Shoppers World.
 Many will also notice the impressive solar array installed by MassDOT in the high-visibility, unused “cloverleaf” land at Exit 13.
 This solar gateway sends a message to the rest of the region – many of whom enter Framingham from that exit – that Framingham is a sustainable place.
 Many individual homes in Framingham also benefited from the “Solarize Framingham” partnership with Next Step Living as well as other companies in the area who offer solar energy deals for almost every price range and home type.